willspencer16/Bank_tech_test/README.md

 # Bank tech test

-Today, you'll practice doing a tech test.
+Week 10 of Makers, tech test.

-For most tech tests, you'll essentially have unlimited time.
-This practice session is about producing the best code you can when there is a minimal time pressure.
+This practice session is about producing the best code when there is a minimal time pressure.

-You'll get to practice your OO design and TDD skills.
+Oppotunity to practice OO design and TDD skills.

-You'll work alone, and you'll also review your own code so you can practice reflecting on and improving your own work.

 ## Specification